Villains and Vigilantes: Reception

 Cat Francis reviewed Villains and Vigilantes for Pegasus magazine and stated that "Villains and Vigilantes, produced by Fantasy Games Unlimited, is one of the better superhero roleplaying games on the market.
 The second edition of the game has cleared up a lot of the minor flaws and frustrations from the first edition.
 The combat system has been made significantly quicker and simpler."

 William A. Barton reviewed the revised Villains and Vigilantes in The Space Gamer No. 62 and commented "if you're really into superhero adventure, I'd recommend giving revised Villains and Vigilantes a try.
 If you decide you still like Champions or Superworld better, well, you can always use V&V to help you decide what powers to purchase in another system when your superintelligence is on patrol near Arcturus IV."

-Paul Ryan O'Connor reviewed Villains and Vigilantes for Different Worlds magazine and stated that "In summation, V&V carries my highest recommendation.
+Paul Ryan O'Connor reviewed Villains and Vigilantes for Different Worlds and stated that "In summation, V&V carries my highest recommendation.
 The new second edition is a vast improvement over the original game.
 V&V is entertaining to read, and a lot of fun to play.
 V&V belongs in every gamer's collection."

+In the September 1984 issue of Analog Science Fiction, Dana Lombardy noted, "With this game, the rules lean heavily to the use of metal figures."
+Lombardy also pointed out, "There's a lot of adventure and supplemental modules available for V&V, but the game isn't compatible with other superhero games."

+In Issue 33 of Abyss, Lew Bryson admitted "I find it tough to get excited about this game."
+Bryson did not like either the character generation system or the combat system.
+Bryson concluded, "There are some good thoughts, but they are held down by the framework."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan commented that since its original appearance more than a decade before, "V&V continues to hold its own, thanks to its tongue-in-cheek approach and some genuinely inspired concepts."
 Swan thought the character generation system was the most notable part of the game, but "The rest of the game, sadly, lacks the elegance of the character-creation rules."
 Swan concluded by giving the game a solid rating of 3 out of 4, saying, "For those with a little role-playing experience under their belts, Vigilantes & Villains is a terrific introduction to superhero games."